-The Board comprised two Executive Directors and seven Non-Executive Directors (including five Independent Non-Executive Directors and two Non-Independent Non-Executive Directors) during year 2021.
+The Board comprises of two Executive Directors and seven Non-Executive Directors (including five Independent Non-Executive Directors and two Non-Independent Non-Executive Directors) during year 2022.

 The Company has a strong element of oversight on the Board with a majority of Non-Executive Directors representing seven out of the total of nine Board members.
 The Board considers the management and oversight functions appropriate, with Executive Directors heavily involved in management activities of the Company, while Non-Executive Directors oversee these activities.
-Two of the Non-Executive Directors, namely Mr Lim Wee Kian and Ms Janice Wu Sung Sung are deemed Non-Independent - Mr Lim Wee Kian is a substantial shareholder of the Company, while Ms Janice Wu Sung Sung is a nominee director of SPH Invest Ltd., a substantial shareholder of the Company.
+Two of the Non-Executive Directors, namely Mr Lim Wee Kian and Ms Janice Wu Sung Sung are deemed Non-Independent - Mr Lim Wee Kian is a substantial shareholder of the Company, while Ms Janice Wu Sung Sung is a nominee director of CP Invest Ltd (formerly known as SPH Invest Ltd.), a substantial shareholder of the Company.
 However, these interests do not preclude them from exercising their oversight function in the Board and providing diversity of thought in discussions to form decisions in the best interests of the Company.
 Mr Lim Wee Kian brings knowledge of financial institutions and banking matters which are of great value to deliberations in the Board.
-Ms Janice Wu Sung Sung is a nominee director of SPH Invest Ltd. She holds various positions across different functions within Singapore Press Holdings Ltd, and is actively involved in legal advisory work, M&A transactions, joint ventures, property acquisitions, corporate planning and analytics.
+Ms Janice Wu Sung Sung is a nominee director of CP Invest Ltd. She holds various positions across different functions within Cuscaden Peak Investments Private Limited (formerly known as Singapore Press Holdings Ltd.), and is actively involved in legal advisory work, M&A transactions, joint ventures, property acquisitions, corporate planning and analytics.
 Ms. Janice Wu Sung Sung brings her experiences to the strategic discussions and deliberations of the Board.

 Non-Executive Directors and Independent Directors made up a majority of the Board.
+Independent Directors made up more than onethird of the Board.
 The Board is satisfied that the existing Board with Executive Directors involved in management and Independent and Non-Executive Directors exercising oversight function contribute to diversity of thought for strategic discussions.
-The Board is able to make decisions in the best interests of the Company, with no individual or small group of individuals being able to dominate the Board's decision making.
+The Board is able to make decisions collectively in the best interests of the Company, with no individual or small group of individuals being able to dominate the Board's decision making.